younan-marietherese/Marie-Therese-Younan/README.md

   Improved data workflow accuracy and turnaround for academic clients

  ## Some Projects
-- Arabic Event Management Chatbot	Gradio-based Arabic NLP chatbot that extracts event details and detects sentiment	NLP, SpaCy, NLTK, Python, Gradio
+- MedBot—AI Medical Q&A Assistant (Top Placement): Fine-tuned GPT-NeoX 20B for medical Q&A, then deployed a lightweight TinyLLaMA model using Flask, Docker, and Hugging Face Spaces.
+Secured a top score of 90 in the challenge.
-- Skin Cancer Detection	CNN model ranked Top 2 at AUB in Kaggle competition	TensorFlow, CNN, Image Augmentation
+- Intelligent Claim Approval Engine: Built and deployed an AI-powered API to predict whether insurance claims should be approved or rejected, using Flask, Docker, and Hugging Face Spaces.
-- Antibiotic Resistance Prediction DNA classification model with 97% accuracy, F1-score: 0.95	Scikit-learn, Bioinformatics
+- Arabic Chatbot (NLP, Sentiment & Events): Developed a Gradio-based chatbot for Arabic text, extracting events and analyzing sentiment.
-- Stroke Prediction	Neural network ranked Top 1, optimized with SMOTE & threshold tuning	TensorFlow, SMOTE, NN
+- Skin Cancer Detection (CNN, Kaggle Top 2): Designed a CNN with tuning and augmentation, achieving a top 2 leaderboard score.
-- Engagement Optimization	Increased digital engagement by 35% via predictive modeling & A/B testing	Marketing Analytics, Tableau, Python
+- Stroke Prediction (Neural Network, TensorFlow): Optimized recall with SMOTE and threshold tuning, ranked top 1 in prediction challenge.

 ## Skills & Tools
 Languages: Python | R | SQL | MATLAB